Tired of Reading? Please listen to the blog |

 Internal Medicine physicians are responsible for the overall care, diagnostics, and treatment of all medical conditions.
 They work with patients in the office, hospital, and community, treating various medical issues and illnesses.

 Internal Medicine physicians handle various cases, including preventive care, acute and chronic illnesses, and health care needs for older adults.
 Some common issues include diabetes, heart disease, high blood pressure, infectious diseases, and cancer.
-Internal medicine physicians also provide routine physical examinations and counseling.
+Internal medicine physicians also provide routine physical examinations and counselling.
 They may prescribe medications, perform physical therapies, and conduct follow-up treatments.

 Common Conditions Treated by Internal Medicine Physicians